 Now, here’s where we get the conflict.

 In Sitney’s book, it says that the First Statement of the New Cinema Group was originally published in No. 22-23 of the avant-garde journal Film Culture in the Summer of 1961.
 However, the Coop’s history puts the date Sept.
 30, 1962 on the document.

 I’ve compared the two documents and aside from some minor grammatical changes; e.g. a “that” to a “which,” and some capitalization issues; they are identical.
 I’m not sure what accounts for the discrepancy in the two dates, but since I figured that one of them was exactly 45 years to the day today, I thought it appropriate to post it up now.

-Another thing, a specific author isn’t mentioned for the manifesto, but it reads a hell of a lot like Mekas’ columns for the Voice, which were collected in the book Movie Journal: Rise of the New American Cinema 1959-1971, something everybody should read, too.
+Another thing, a specific author isn’t mentioned for the manifesto, but according to Mekas’s diary entries, he wrote it himself.
+And it does read a hell of a lot like Mekas’ columns for the Voice, which were collected in the book Movie Journal: Rise of the New American Cinema 1959-1971, something everybody should read, too.
 The manifesto is filled with the same passion that Mekas spewed in the pages of the newsweekly.
 It’s very powerful and uplifting stuff.